Commonwealth Consolidated Acts

 Agreement entered into between Director and person under review

-(1) If the person under review is a practitioner, the Director and the person may enter into a written agreement under which:
+(1) A person under review and the Director may enter into a written agreement under which:

-(a) the person acknowledges that the person engaged in inappropriate practice in connection with rendering or initiating specified services during the review period; and
+(a) the person under review acknowledges that the person engaged in inappropriate practice in connection with the provision of specified services during the review period (whether rendered or initiated by the person or an associated person); and

-(b) specified action in relation to the person (being action of a kind mentioned in subsection (2)) is to take effect.
+(b) specified action in relation to the person under review (being action of a kind mentioned in subsection (2)) is to take effect.

 (2) The action that may be specified under paragraph (1)(b) in the agreement includes any one or more of the following:

-(a) that the Director, or the Director's nominee, is to reprimand the person;
+(a) that the Director, or the Director's nominee, is to reprimand the person under review;

-(b) if any medicare benefit has been paid (whether or not to the person) for services referred to in paragraph (1)(a)--that the person is to repay to the Commonwealth an amount equal to the whole or a specified part of that medicare benefit;
+(b) if any medicare benefit or dental benefit has been paid (whether or not to the person under review) for services referred to in paragraph (1)(a)--that the person under review is to repay to the Commonwealth an amount equal to the whole or a specified part of that medicare benefit or dental benefit;

-(c) that any medicare benefit that would otherwise be payable for services referred to in paragraph (1)(a) is to cease to be payable;
+(c) that any medicare benefit or dental benefit that would otherwise be payable for services referred to in paragraph (1)(a) is to cease to be payable;

-(e) if the person is a person in respect of whom a Part VII authority is in force and a service referred to in that paragraph involves prescribing or dispensing a pharmaceutical benefit--that the Part VII authority is to be taken, for the purposes of the National Health Act 1953 , to be suspended for a period of not more than 3 years starting when the agreement takes effect;
+(e) if the person under review is a person in respect of whom a Part VII authority is in force and a service referred to in paragraph (1)(a) involves prescribing or supplying a pharmaceutical benefit--that the Part VII authority is to be taken, for the purposes of the National Health Act 1953 , to be suspended for a period of not more than 3 years starting when the agreement takes effect;

 (i) provision of specified services, or provision of services other than specified services;